LaurentRDC/personal-website/posts/typesafe-tradingstrats.md

 ## Conclusion

 In this post, I have shown you how to define trading strategies with typed feature parametrization, which is a neat use of type families.
+It takes advantage of the Haskell type system for type safety AND extensibility to easily create new features.

 *All code is available in this [Haskell module](/files/trading-strats/TradingStrats.hs).*